 Step 1: Averaging the polls

-To assess that national environment we use polls of the generic Congressional ballot, a measure of public opinion that asks Americans which party they will be voting for in their congressional district.
-Of course, we don’t want to use just one poll as our benchmark, as any single poll could miss the true mark due to random statistical error, a bad person conducting the poll, or similar factors that could throw us off — so we take an average of comparable measures.
-Specifically, we average the polls according to a method put forth by political scientist and statistician Simon Jackman called “pooling the polls.”
+To assess the partisan leaning of the national environment, I primarily use polls of the generic Congressional ballot, a question used in public opinion polls that asks Americans which party they will be voting for in their congressional district.
+Of course, I don’t want to use just one poll as our benchmark, as any single data point could miss the true mark due to random statistical error, a tendency of any one firm to lean more toward Democrats or Republicans, or similar factors that could potentially throw off our expectations — so I take an average of comparable measures.

-For every day the model is run, it uses the polls for every House election up to that point in the cycle to predict the outcome of those elections.
-Then, it uses the equation from that prediction, combined with polls for this cycle, to predict the 2018 vote share
+For every day the model is run, it uses a the weighted average of the polls for every House election up to that point in the cycle to predict the outcome of those elections.
+Then, it uses the equation from that prediction, combined with polls for this cycle, to predict the final 2018 polls.

-However, our predictions are never 100% accurate.
-On any given day, there is a certain amount of error.
-Running the model for the day before the election, there is about 2.2% error (in terms of root-mean-square error, which I’ll talk more in section 4) in the model of the national popular vote — equaling a margin of error around 4.5% — so we can be reasonably good forecasters of the national environment!
-(Note that, because a new model for the vote is defined each day, each day also has its own particular national polling error.)
+However, predictions are never 100% accurate.
+On any given day, there is a certain amount of error in the estimates.
+Running the model 309 days out, there is about an 8% margin of error (in either direction) for our guess of the final election day polls.
+We can be reasonably good forecasters of the national environment, but notes of caution are warranted.
+(Note that, because a new model for the final polls is defined each day, each day also has its own particular errors, some days more, some days less.)

-Of course, the national popular vote does not matter much at all; the number of seats each party receives will determine the fate of the House.
+Of course, the national popular vote does not matter much in deciding the outcome of the election.
+What really matters is what happens in all 435 of the the single-member districts of the United States House.
+What we really want to know is the number of seats each party will receive.
 So let’s see what past vote shares have said about the number of seats won by Democrats.

 This method actually yields pretty good results.
 From a statistical perspective, this model is sound.